How to Fade Dark Spots Without Damaging Your Skin Barrier

 • Anyone who wants a “slow aging” routine built on hydration, protection, and consistent renewal

-FAQ: Dark Spots, Skin Barrier, and the Korean Glass Skin Routine
+FAQ: Dark Spots, Skin Barrier, and Korean Skincare

 Can you fade dark spots without using harsh products?